 We have prepared a list of the most frequently asked questions (FAQs) about the company and our services.

-accommod8 provides student landlords and developers with comprehensive property management services from our agency located in the University Quarter in Liverpool city centre.
+accommod8 provides student landlords and developers with comprehensive letting and property management services from our agency located in the University Quarter in Liverpool city centre.
 The trained agency team have extensive knowledge and experience in this increasingly competitive and regulated part of the private rented sector.

 Are my interests and property assets safe with you?